Power News We love to talk!

 ICRA however notes that the sector is facing challenges due to the continuous variation in RPO norms across the states as well as the limited RPO compliance.
 The RPO norms continue to vary across the states in terms of both, quantum of RPO varying from 2 per cent to 12.50 per cent in FY'2017 across the states and also the period of RPO trajectory with only six states stipulating RPO norms till FY'2022

-- Power deficit drops to less than 1 per cent in 2016-17 Read more
+- Power supply deficit 0.9% in April-June quarter Read more